The Best Fishing Tackle to use in Scotland

 What type of fishing tackle should you use when fishng in Scotland?
 Here is a list of tackle we use and recommend.

-At Alba Game Fishing we pride ourselves on using the high-quality?fishing tackle to help maximise your chances of success, whatever species you aim to target.
+At Alba Game Fishing we pride ourselves on using the highest-quality fishing tackle to help maximise your chances of success, whatever species you aim to target.

 Its never a good idea to fly into Scotland and bring a lot of tackle and waders.
 Firstly, waders would have to be thoroughly sterilised before wearing them in a Scottish river, for fear of introducing parasites such as Gyrodactalus Salaris.
 Secondly, we can save you the hassle of carrying extra weight, and the worry you might lose your tackle on the journey.
 We provide everything you need to fish in Scotland.
 Our breathable Orvis waders are comfortable and we match them with sturdy wading boots fitted with PosiGrip tungsten studs to ensure a good grip, we have them in all sizes.
 We also carry a stock of women’s fishing waders, including the award-winning, lightweight Orvis Waders.